As Jon Rahm slipped on a green jacket, the other believers headed home

 Spieth stood at a microphone and answered all the questions, his voice calm and even, and though he talked about being frustrated, and called himself lazy, he did so in almost a monotone.
 But beneath the surface he churned.
 As he talked, he held a water bottle and he opened it and closed it, over and over, almost the entire time.

-All Spieth could talk about was all the shots he left on the course.
+All Spieth could talk about were the shots he left on the course.
 Coming close, he said, felt worse than getting blown out.
 Six under with three bogeys would haunt him.
-A golfer only has so many chances to win a major on Sunday and the opponent is almost always themselves.
+A golfer only has so many chances to win a major Sunday and the opponent is almost always themselves.
 A foot off on two different par 3s.

 "When you're that far back," he said, "you have to have everything go right."